 1. Advantage has 24/7 fraud monitoring.
-If a Checkcard transaction is suspect, a call is placed to the customer.
+If a Checkcard transaction is suspect, a call is placed or a text is sent to the cardholder.
 For this reason, it is important for your institution to have a current phone number (preferably a cell phone number) available to discuss the transaction.
 If the cardholder cannot be reached, the card may be blocked to prevent further transactions.
-(Your institution may also have enabled text and email contact.)
-Also, notify us when traveling or before unusual spending.
+Also, notify your institution when traveling or before unusual spending.
 Transactions from many known high fraud locations and merchant types are automatically blocked.

 2. Daily limits for purchases should be set at an appropriate amount for your spending habits.
 The daily limit can be temporarily raised for vacations, special purchases, etc. where a higher daily limit is needed.

-3. If your institution has Internet Banking, sign up for Transaction Alerts.
+3. Sign up for Transaction Alerts.
 About 50% of fraud is found by the cardholder.
 Other methods of detecting fraud are often too slow (reviewing credit histories, paper statements, being contacted by a debt collector).
+Check with your institution to find out what types of alerts they offer.

 4. Use online banking to retrieve financial statements.
 With online access, confidential mail is not sitting in an unlocked mailbox.